MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

   <ol type="a">
   <li>Determine which of the columns in your .csv file correspond to the second column in the table (Workplace Analytics name).</li>
   <li>Under Source column (the first column in the table), click the down arrow.
 This displays a list of the column names that were found in the .csv file.
 From the list, select the correct column name for this data.</li>
   <li>Fill in appropriate values for the other columns in the table: Workplace Analytics name, Data type, and so on.
-(For more information, see [Columns in the System fields and Custom fields tables](#columns-in-the-system-fields-and-custom-fields-tables).)
+(For more information, see <a href="https://docs.microsoft.com/en-us/workplace-analytics/setup/upload-organizational-data#columns-in-the-system-fields-and-custom-fields-tables">Columns in the System fields and Custom fields tables</a>.)
 Repeat these mapping steps for the rest of the required fields and for the optional fields that you choose to map.</li>
   </ol>

 2. Map the optional and custom fields, as applicable.
 You only need to map the columns in your source (.csv) file that your organization considers important for analysis.
 For example, if StartDate is important and your data contains this field, map it.